WHAT WOULD IT TAKE TO RAPIDLY AND FUNDAMENTALLY TRANSFORM LA INTO A WALK/BIKE/TRANSIT HAVEN?

 We should be deeply worried about what self-driving cars will do to city health, personal wellbeing of citizens, burgeoning biking infrastructure, transportation efficiency, cost of transportation and infrastructure, global warming, etc, etc.

 This alarming possibility is particularly salient in Los Angeles.

 - While Metro lines are increasing, ridership has been declining for several years now.

-- While we have ambitious LA2035 plans, there seems to be no serious, wide-scale adoption of walk/bike/trasit due to severe lack of serious efforts to cut down on car usage, other than in small pockets.
+- While we have ambitious LA2035 plans, there seems to be no serious, wide-scale adoption of walk/bike/transit due to severe lack of serious efforts to cut down on car usage, other than in small pockets.

 - Elon Musk seems to be doubling down on cars in LA with Tesla and the Boring Company.

 - Because our entire city is built around cars, self-driving cars will utterly dominate the landscape in a few short years if the status quo continues.
 Think your local street feels like a freeway now?
-Wait till cars become as convenient to use as elevator buttons (one of Elon Musk’s favorite examples) resulting in a dramatically increase in vehicle mobility.
+Wait till cars become as convenient to use as elevator buttons (one of Elon Musk’s favorite examples) resulting in a dramatic increase in vehicle mobility.
 In such a future, we will bid farewell to the lofty LA2035 goals, which are now simply words on paper.

-So we need to act rapidly and swiftly to reclaim the mindshare of politicians and the public for better, healthier, more enjoyable, sustainable cities, and reclaim as much street as we can back from cars for human beings, not machines, before it’s too late.
+So we need to act rapidly and swiftly to reclaim the mindshare of politicians and the public for better, healthier, more enjoyable, sustainable cities, and reclaim as much street as we can back from cars for human beings, not machines before it’s too late.

 Read Part Two of this series for ways to get this transformation started!